-For the equity instrument investment designated as measured at fair value through other comprehensive income, the dividend incomes recognized by the Company in 2020 and 2019 were NT\$232 thousand and NT\$200 thousand.
+For the equity instrument investment designated as measured at fair value through other comprehensive income, the dividend incomes recognized by the Company in 2021 and 2020 were NT\$164 thousand and NT\$232 thousand.

-The Company did not dispose of strategic investment in 2020 and 2019, and accumulated profit and loss during that period were not transferred within the equity.
+The Company did not dispose of strategic investment in 2021 and 2020, and accumulated profit and loss during that period were not transferred within the equity.

 - 2. For credit risk (including impairment of debt instrument investment) and market risk information, please refer to Note 6(23). - 3.
-No financial assets measured as FVTOCI were pledged as collateral. - (4) Notes and accounts receivable
+None of the aforementioned financial assets has been pledged as collateral. - (4) Notes and accounts receivable

-020.12.31 2019.12.31 Notes receivable - incurred due to operating \$ 355 2,157 Accounts receivables - measured at amortized cost 1,232,054 233,089 \$ 1.232.409 235.246
+2( )21.12.31 2020.12.31 Notes receivable - incurred due to operating \$ - 355 Accounts receivables - measured at amortized cost 120,179 1,232,054 \$ 120,179 1,232,409

 The Company adopted a simplified method to estimate expected credit loss for notes receivable and accounts receivable, namely measurement through lifetime expected credit loss.
 For this purpose of measurement, the notes receivable and accounts receivable are grouped by the joint credit risk characteristics of the ability to pay the due amount according to the contract terms of representative customers, and incorporated into prospective information.
-As of December 31, 2018, analysis of expected credit losses on notes and accounts receivable in Taiwan was as follows:
+The analysis of expected credit losses on notes and accounts receivable in Taiwan was as follows:

+2021.12.31

+Carrying amount Weighted average expected credit loss rate Allowance for lifetime expected credit losses

+Not past due \$ 120,179 -

 2020.12.31

-Not past due Carrying amount \$ 1,232,409 Weighted average loss rate - Loss allowance for expected credit impairment of the period -

-2019.12.31

-N I Carrying amount Weighted average loss rate Loss allowance for expected credit impairment of the period
+Carrying amount Weighted average expected credit loss rate Allowance for lifetime expected credit losses

-Not past due \$ 235,246 - -
+Not past due \$ 1,232,409 -

-For the years ended December 31, 2020 and 2019, no loss allowance on doubtful accounts and reversal of receivables written down were recognized.
+For the years ended December 31, 2021 and 2020, no loss allowance on doubtful accounts and reversal of receivables written down were recognized.